smol-ninja/dot-claude/commands/prb/bump-release.md

 - **Production changes only** - Exclude test changes, CI/CD workflows, and development tooling
 - **Reference pull requests** - Link to PRs when available for context
 - **Net changes only** - Skip commits that revert changes made after the last release
+- **Only dependencies and peerDependencies changes** - Exclude changes to devDependencies